What’s your mule? Trekking Colca Canyon in Peru.

 You could have rented a mule to ride to the top of the canyon.
 It was an option.
 In fact, the whole two days prior, you said, every time you had to stop, every time your legs ached and your heart pounded and your chest collapsed, “On the third day, I’m renting a mule.”

-On the first day, when you hiked down into the canyon for four hours, you fell behind everyone else.
+On the first day, when you hiked down, for four hours, on the beginning of the Colca Canyon trek, you fell far behind everyone else.
 When your guide would stop the group at a resting point, and you’d finally catch up to them, your legs shook, your breath shook.
 When you had to walk just ten minutes up a path you clung to the rocks, you clung to your chest.
 When you reached the guesthouse you’d be staying at that night, you downed a water, a Coke, some Lomo Saltado, and then could hardly get up from your plastic chair.
 “I think I’m going to need a mule,” you told the girl next to you.

 “I’m renting a mule,” you muttered as you peeled an orange and unwrapped a Twix bar.